 What is the EPD Commitment?

-We are asking specifiers of construction products to always ask for Environmental Product Declarations and prefer products with EPD.
+We are asking specifiers of construction products to ask for Environmental Product Declarations and prefer products with EPD where possible within procurement restrictions and help drive the demand for better environmental data from manufacturers.

 Why ask for EPD?